chenws1012/commons/README.md

 #### Commons

 ## Project Overview
-`commons` is a Java foundational library that provides commonly used tools and components.
+This is a Java foundational library that provides commonly used tools and components.
 It will be continuously improved.
 This project is licensed under Apache 2.0, allowing free use and modification.

 ## Directory Structure
 ```dtd